-The results of the questionnaire are provided in this compilation of tools and guidelines to provide countries with a resource platform on data disaggregation.
-It is intended to be periodically updated and will ultimately be made available online at the following website: https://unstats.un.org/sdgs/.
+The results of the questionnaire are provided in this compilation of tools and resources to provide countries with a resource platform on data disaggregation for SDGs.
+It is intended to be periodically updated and will be made available online at the following webpage: https://unstats.un.org/sdgs/.